ncbi/robotframework-pageobjects/README.md

         Pubmed Article Page Body Should Contain  cat [Teardown]  Close Pubmed Article Page

-This shows you can write the same test, using the same page object libraries outside of Robot, using, for example, Python's unittest module:
+This shows you can write the same test, using the same page object libraries outside of Robot, using, for example, Python's unittest module. *test_google.py*:

     from pubmed import PubmedHomePage
     import unittest